Blog Product ManagementUse Case vs User Story: 6 Key Differences (+ Examples)

 5. Usage

-• User story mapping is commonly used in agile projects to plan the development process, prioritize features, and guide discussions in product and development teams while keeping everyone on the same page.
+• User story mapping is commonly used in agile teams to plan the development process, prioritize features, and guide discussions in product and development teams while keeping everyone on the same page.

 6. Stakeholder involvement